 Presidents and the National Turkey

 Sadly, these birds are bred to be eaten, and thus aren’t really fit for a long life.
-In fact the previous turkeys that Obama has pardoned are already dead, so honestly, they may as well just eat the damn thing.
+In fact the turkeys that President Obama pardoned are already dead, so honestly, they may as well just eat the damn thing.
 Check out the timeline of photos we’ve collected below, for a look at the National Turkey over the years.

 President Roosevelt is so bad-ass.
 No need for a ceremony, lemme just slice that bad boy up.
 Of course all of these fabulous moments pale in comparison to a lady who once attempted to be the Vice President of this great country.
 This classic gruesome video of Sarah Palin giving an interview after pardoning a Turkey is from 2008.
 It’s not hunting moose with an automatic rifle from a helicopter, but it’s close.